 Now, the display quality had been a major source of disappointment when researching this laptop model, at least as much as I’m concerned.
 This Dell comes with a 15.6 inch TL HD (1366 x 768) display.
 I think it’s shameful for a $550 laptop to not feature a Full HD display.
 If it would have featured such a display, I would have considered rating it as a great device for home users.

 Interface and connectivity options

 As was expected with a desktop replacement, mid range laptop, available ports are abundant, yet lack legacy and backward compatibility options.
 Still, I believe most users will find these I/O options adequate for their needs:

 - 1 x HDMI-out

 - 1 x COMBO audio jack

 Connectivity options include Gigabit Ethernet (wired high speed Internet) and dual band 802.11ac Wireless LAN with built in Bluetooth technology.

 The Dell Inspiron i3567-5185BLK-PUS is not the most portable notebook, but it’s not the worst either.
-It weight 4.8 pounds, which isn’t negligeable when you’re planning to take it with you on a trip, but it’s somewhat lighter than what other models we’ve become used to over the last couple of years.
+It weighs 4.8 pounds, which isn’t negligible when you’re planning to take it with you on a trip, but it’s somewhat lighter than what other models we’ve become used to over the last couple of years.

 As it stands, I wouldn’t use this notebook to travel long distances, but I’d take it with me on a road trip, to college, or to work on Monday and back home on Friday.
 It’s an excellent device to use if you’re in the proximity of a wall plug.